alekhinen/jsframework/README.md

 # JS Framework
-An attempt at writing my own MVC-ish framework in JS.
+An attempt at writing my own MVC-ish framework in JavaScript.